alanceloth/PortfolioDS/README.md

 **Results:** IN PROGRESS

-### Project 7 - Fundos Imobiliários
+### Project 7 - Real Estate Investment Trusts

-**Goal:** Simular uma carteira de fundos imobiliários, seu crescimento através de aportes e rendimentos.
+**Goal:** Simulate a portfolio of real estate investment trusts, their growth through contributions and earnings.

 **Data source:** IN PROGRESS